Grand Palace: Phra Thinang Phiman Rattaya

 The Phra Thinang Phiman Rattaya (พระที่นั่งพิมานรัตยา) is located directly behind the Dusit Maha Prasat Throne Hall.
-The Phiman Rattaya Throne Hall is a residential palace and was built for King Rama I as the main royal apartment.
-Over time the residential use of the palace declined and was eventually ended.
-Now the hall is only used as a ceremonial venue.
-The throne hall was built in the traditional Thai-style of a rectangular shape.
-The east, west and south sides of the hall are surrounded by a colonnade of columns on the outside.
-Surrounding the hall are two gardens.
-During the reign of King Rama VI it was used as a meeting hall for members of the royal family and other familial functions.
-The hall also provided a venue for the investiture ceremonies where individuals are awarded with State orders and decorations by a member of the royal family.
-Now the hall is only used, in conjunction with the Dusit Maha Prasat, as the main venue for state funerals.
+It is a residential palace, built for King Rama I as his main royal apartment.
+Over time its use as such declined and eventually ended; now it is only used as a ceremonial venue.
+It was built in the traditional rectangular Thai style.
+The east, west and south sides of the hall are surrounded on the outside by a colonnade, and the building itself is surrounded by two gardens.
+During the reign of King Rama VI it was used as a meeting and function hall for members of the royal family.
+It also provided a venue for the investiture ceremonies whereby individuals are awarded with State orders and decorations by a member of the royal family.
+Currently the hall is only used, in conjunction with the Dusit Maha Prasat, as the main venue for state funerals.

 Phra Thinang Aphorn Phimok Prasat

-The Phra Thinang Aphorn Phimok Prasat (พระที่นั่งอาภรณ์ภิโมกข์ปราสาท; RTGS: Phra Thi Nang Aphon Phimok Prasat) is an open pavilion, built on a platform on the east wall of the Maha Prasat group.
-The pavilion was built by King Rama IV as a robing pavilion for the king to change his regalia when entering the Maha Prasat premises.
-The pavilion was also used as the king's royal palanquin mounting platform.
+The Phra Thinang Aphorn Phimok Prasat (พระที่นั่งอาภรณ์ภิโมกข์ปราสาท; RTGS: Phra Thi Nang Aphon Phimok Prasat) is an open pavilion, built on a platform at the east wall of the Maha Prasat group by King Rama IV; it was used both as a robing place for the king to change his regalia when entering the Maha Prasat, and also as the royal palanquin mounting platform.
 The pavilion is considered the epitome of the finest qualities of Thai traditional architecture in proportion, style and detail.
-A smaller replica of the pavilion was exhibited at the Brussels World Fair in 1958.
+A smaller replica was exhibited at the Brussels World Fair in 1958.

-The pavilion is built on a cruciform layout with the northern and southern ends being longer.
-The roof is topped with a spire of five-tiers, making it a prasat rather than a 'maha prasat' (which has seven).
+The pavilion has a cruciform layout with the northern and southern ends being longer.
+The roof is topped with a spire of five tiers, making it a prasat rather than a 'maha prasat' (which has seven).
 The spire is supported by swans as opposed to the traditional garudas.
-The eastern pediment depicts the Hindu god Shiva standing on a plinth with one foot raised, holding a sword in his left hand and right hand raised to a blessing.
-The columns of the pavilion are decorated with gold and silver glass mosaic in a floral pattern; the capital of these columns take the form of long lotus petals.
+The eastern pediment depicts the Hindu god Shiva standing on a plinth with one foot raised, holding a sword in his left hand and his right hand raised in blessing.
+The columns of the pavilion are decorated with gold and silver glass mosaic in a floral pattern; the capitals of these columns take the form of long lotus petals.